joshsadler/blog/_posts/2015-05-07-diy-wip-virginia-maid-by-lane-coffee-table.markdown

     </figure>
 </div>

 I used my new random orbital sander to take it down to the barewood.
-I was timid using it at first because a: I'd never used one before and 2: I read that the wood veneers are super thin and it's easy to sand right there them.
+I was timid using it at first because a: I'd never used one before and 2: I read that the wood veneers are super thin and it's easy to sand right through them.

 I made it work, I built some courage and got after it.
 The toughest part is the edges of the table but it worked out.